Anna Zatorska Piotrkowska

 “My mother tried very hard to find my father and brother through the Red Cross but we never heard from them again.
 When we got to Persia, she found work in the hospital and whenever a big truck came with soldiers, we went to see… I will always remember how we used to go through the whole lot… there were trucks and trucks with dead people… Everybody was looking for somebody.

 “There were all sorts of bodies in the trucks.
 I don’t remember whether they were all soldiers.
 Some of them were alive because they used to say, ‘Oh, this one or that one is found,’ but we never did.”

-Before the invasion of Poland by the Germans and Soviet Russians in September 1939, Albin and Waleria Zatorski lived comfortably in Waniów, in the Sokal region of eastern Poland.
+Before the invasion of Poland by the Germans and Soviet Russians in September 1939, Albin and Walerija Zatorski lived comfortably in Waniów, in the Sokal region of eastern Poland.
 Bełz was the nearest large town.

-Originally from the sandy Kraków area, Albin and Waleria (née Gurgól) accepted a Polish government offer to buy land with far better farming potential.
+Originally from the sandy Kraków area, Albin and Walerija (née Gurgól) accepted a Polish government offer to buy land with far better farming potential.
 This map, with Waniów in the centre and Bełz to the west, comes from a series created by the wojskowy instytut geograficzny warszawa (Military Geographical Institute Warsaw) in 1936.
 It shows Waniów's more than 30 farms, a church and a cemetery.
 The blue line to the north is a river and the green belt in the south represents forests.2